ELED

-An Edge Emitting LED (ELED) fulfills the requirement of high brightness LED, which provides high efficiency coupling to optical fibers.
+An Edge Emitting LED (ELED) fulfills the requirement of high brightness LED, which provides high-efficiency coupling to optical fibers.

 History

 After the evolution of laser in 1960, implementation of LED in the optical communication systems could take place in 1970.
 Edge emitters were evolved in the mid-1970s.

 Structure

 The structure is seemingly similar to that of the injection laser diode.
 Their structure consists of an optical waveguide region, which acts as a guide for the light emitted along the waveguide by total internal reflection.

-The structure of this type of led makes use of a structure of a modified injection laser.
+The structure of this LED uses a structure of a modified injection laser.
 It also possesses a high active region, with a sufficient difference, such that the waveguide around the active area channels radiation to the emitting face of the devices.

 Material used

-Circular shaped active area present in the middle of the active layer is formed by GaAs.
-The length of the active region range from 100 to 150 μm. optical confinement or light guiding layers are formed by AlGaAs.
+Circular-shaped active area present in the middle of the active layer is formed by GaAs.
+The length of the active region ranges from 100 to 150 μm. optical confinement or light guiding layers are formed by AlGaAs.
 The other materials used are AlGaAsSb/GaSb and InGaAsP/InP alloy.